 - Dr. Shahid Husain and Miranda So have completed the Draft ASP MOT Common Infections Management Guidelines for Solid Organ Transplant Patients.
-The guidelines will undergo consultative reviews by content experts in MOT and Transplant Infectious Diseases in the coming months. - Dr. Shahid Husain and Miranda So began prospective audit and feedback rounds for the MOT units in November 2015 after consulting key stakeholders on their plan to implement antimicrobial stewardship interventions.
-Nurse practitioners, clinical pharmacists, transplant infectious diseases fellows, and kidney transplant fellows are active participants at ASP rounds.
-Participants reported ASP rounds enhance their knowledge and decision-making skills in antimicrobial use. - The ASP-Allogeneic Bone Marrow Transplant Working Group was formed to update the antimicrobial prophylaxis guideline for allogeneic bone marrow transplant recipients, with support from Judy Costello, Dr. Andre Schuh, and Dr. Hans Messner.
+The guidelines will undergo consultative reviews by content experts in MOT and Transplant Infectious Diseases in the coming months. - The ASP-Allogeneic Bone Marrow Transplant Working Group was formed to update the antimicrobial prophylaxis guideline for allogeneic bone marrow transplant recipients, with support from Judy Costello, Dr. Andre Schuh, and Dr. Hans Messner.
 The working group will continue to meet to address any update as needed moving forward. - Miranda So is the recipient of the Canadian Society of Hospital Pharmacists Ontario Branch Information Technology Award for the interactive High-Risk Febrile Neutropenia Protocol and the Solid Tumor Febrile Neutropenia Protocol. - Clinical summaries continue to be available on the ASP website and on mobile device web browsers for a series of common and important conditions.
-Whiteboard animation videos continue to be available on our program's YouTube channel. - The ASP collaborated with multiple key stakeholders across MSH and UHN on standardizing care related to the diagnosis and management of patients with Clostridium Difficile Infection (CDI).
-The algorithm was launched and involved extensive consultation, development, and revision with interdisciplinary stakeholders.
-An e-learning module was developed, as well as electronic order sets to support the algorithm.
-The CDI algorithm was reformatted based on clinician and project stakeholders' feedback and can be found here on our ASP website.
-The revised formatting is based on Human Factors Engineering and will be easier to navigate and print for frontline clinicians.
+Whiteboard animation videos continue to be available on our program's YouTube channel.